ghoneycutt/puppet-module-puppet/README.md

 run_method
 ----------
 Whether to run as a service or in cron mode.
+The value 'disable' disables automatic puppet runs.

 - *Default*: service